top of page

 May 2021

 The study focused on the analysis of the language of persuasion used by the Mexican drug cartel and discusses how they use persuasion as an influence tool.
-The cartel on instances have used the language of persuasion to recruit and influence others.
-With the tactical knowledge of the language of persuasion used, one can implement social awareness on how the drug cartel recruits and maintains power over others.
-It could also prevent the cartel’s recruitment tactics from crossing over to the United States and other parts of the world.
 The study compared the language of the drug cartel with the language of persuasion and power used specifically by cults, Nazi propaganda, ISIS’ recruitment, the Italian mafia, and the language used to incite the insurgence of the Capitol on January 6th.
-With this knowledge researchers can find ways to prevent recruitment of the cartel and form a counterattack.
-Future work can investigate the language of persuasion by the Mexican drug cartel.

 bottom of page